vivianeko-unity/Shader-Prewarming/README.md

    - Add manual shader variants if needed
    - Assign a ShaderVariantCollection asset
 2. Run the Maintenance phase
-3. Place the `ShaderPreCompiler` component on a GameObject in startup scene
+3. Place the `ShaderPreCompiler` component on a GameObject or use the `ShaderPreCompiler` prefab in startup scene

 ## How It Works
 1. **Logging Phase**: